Creative Course Applications

 Important Note

-Architecture portfolios require balance between creativity and technical skill.
-Don't focus only on artistic freedom—show you can work with precision too!
+Architecture portfolios need a balance between creativity and technical skill.
+Don't focus only on artistic freedom — show you can work with precision too.

 What Colleges Look For